 Brendon took of the hat and threw it into Alex's hands (luckily, he was quick thinking-and used to Brendon acting on impulse-, and caught it just in time).
 "Father has decided that it is time to save the Underwoods' souls."

 Alex must have looked puzzled, because Billy explained to him, "Sir Adrian has been informed by one of our spies that Elizabeth Highmount has started to attend church.
-She seems to be in the high view by the local priest, and that does not sit too well with Sir Adrian.
-So he had decided that, if the Highmounts attend church, then we must too."
+She seems to be held in high opinion by the local priest, and that does not sit too well with Sir Adrian.
+So he has decided that, if the Highmounts attend church, then we must too."

 "And what better church to attend then the one across the street from the one the Highmounts attend?"
 Max pointed out.

 Sanders finished by adding, "And both churches have a service getting out at the same time.
-His Lordship has said Brendon has to go.
+Sir Adrian has said Brendon has to go.
 But luckily for us, the rest of us do not have to."